02JanDal/QuickModDoc/qm_versions_spec.markdown

 </a>

 It may be hard to see the difference between depends, recommends and suggests, partly because it's may be very subjective.
-Example: MFR recommends Buildcraft for powergeneration, while Railcraft only suggests it, as Railcraft has it's own powergeneration, and AdditionalBuildcraftObjects depends on it
+Example: MFR recommends Buildcraft for power generation, while Railcraft only suggests it, as Railcraft has it's own power generation, and AdditionalBuildcraftObjects depends on it

 <a id="note_versions">
 ## A few notes on version naming